 Legislative Lobby Days is a two-day event held in Sacramento each spring (March/April) that educates students and professionals about important legislation affecting clients and the social work profession.
-Foundation Year policy course instructors disseminate information about Lobby Days in fall semester, including cost for participation and travel planning.
+Foundation Year Policy course instructors disseminate information about Lobby Days in fall semester, including registration, travel, accommodations, and meals.
+Students are encouraged to include the cost of participation in their financial aid package, as Legislative Lobby Days is an important part of the MSW Program experience.